maffh92/AFP-ANT/presentation/slides.md

 * Benchmark against the winner of ICFP2004 lightning division
 * None of the programs obtained a score >0
   - There is no meaningful way to tune a random program
-  - possible solution: write small programs and compose them randomly (attempted, not finished)
+  - Possible solution: write small programs and compose them randomly (attempted, not finished)

 * Brute force random search is _not a good idea_